 - Football players train for explosiveness.
 Basketball players endure 4 quarters of 12-minute, intense play, so they need to train for endurance.
 By contrast, the focus for football players is on bursts of explosive activity.
-‘Explosive’ statistics like the 40-yard dash, 20-yard shuttle vert jump are therefore crucial for a NFL player.
+‘Explosive’ statistics like the 40-yard dash, 20-yard shuttle and vert jump are therefore crucial for a NFL player.

 2. Running Vertical: 44.5″ (NBA) 50+” (NFL)

 While the standing jump is a measure of pure explosiveness, a running jump is more important during an actual basketball or football game.

 A running jump involves a run up before the jump, which will add energy to produce an even greater leap.
 The better your running jump technique, the more energy you can add to your jump during the approach.

 The NFL Combine does not measure the running vert.
 It’s safe to bet they’d be a lot more impressive than the NBA draft, since their highest standing leap is better than the NBA draft’s highest running leap!

 NBA Draft Records

 Most recent: 44.0″ – Pat Connaughton (2015)

 Note that the ‘run up’ is limited to a few steps.
 The players can jump even higher if they are performing a half-court run up like the crazy dunks you see on TV.